 This is the first in a series of posts detailing the most iconic music venues around the world you need to catch a show, at least once in your life.
 First cab off the rank, my adopted home: The United Kingdom.

 1. ROYAL ALBERT HALL, LONDON

 Let’s begin with the super obvious.
-Synonymous with classical music, the Royal Albert hall also hosts more contemporary music (I had had tickets to Incubus for this past June, unfortunately the show was cancelled).
+Synonymous with classical music, the Royal Albert hall also hosts more contemporary music.
 This is one of the most beautiful venues in the United Kingdom and certainly the most epic in London.
-If you can try to catch the last night of the Proms, or any other show that you fancy.
+If you can try to catch a show when the massive pipe organ is in use, it’s simply magical!

 Where to find Royal Albert Hall: Kensington Gore, London SW7 2AP

 One of my personal favourite rooms in the UK The Adelphi feels like your living room, It’s small and intimate, it’s sweaty, and it has hosted some of the most well-known bands in the world (Pulp, The Housemartins, Oasis, Fat Boy Slim, Green Day, Radiohead) which is why it’s so special.
 Do yourself a favour and make sure you see a show here if you find yourself in East Yorkshire.

 Where to find the New Adelphi Club: 89 De Grey Street, Beverley Road, Kingston Upon Hull HU5 2RU

 Gig listings and more info: theadelphi.com